usnistgov/MIST/README.md

 ##  Standalone Installation

+The standalone version allows you to launch the application either through the command-line or through the included execute scripts.
+This version also supports headless systems that pass the stitching parameters as a paramter.

 1. Download the zip file from https://nist.gov/location/of/mist/zip.
 2. Extract contents to a folder
 3. Double click run.bat for Windows users or run.sh for Linux/MacOS users